UnicornBlood123/Innowise-Lab-Internship-Level-2-Mini-paint/file-structure.md

 Each component folder should contain all the code related to the particular piece of the application.
 It contains component file itself, styles, interfaces (if needed).
 The purpose of doing it that way is to keep all of the imports in other files nice and beautiful.

-Let's imagine we have a component called `OfficeView`.
+Let's imagine we have a component called `CanvasView`.
 The correct folder structure is the next:

 ```bash